 Prior to the offering, there has been no public market for the Common Stock of the Company.
-It is currently estimated that the initial public offering price for the Common Stock will be between \$7.50 and \$9.00 per share.
-See "Underwriting" for information relating to the factors to be considered in determining the initial public offering price.
-The Company has applied to have the Common Stock approved for quotation on the Nasdaq National Market under the symbol "INTT."
+See "Underwriting" for information relating to the factors considered in determining the initial public offering price.
+The Common Stock has been approved for quotation on the Nasdaq National Market under the symbol "INTT."